 1/2 pound dried beans = about 2 1/2 cups cooked beans

-A 1 pound, 3 ounce can of beans equals approximately 1 cup raw dried beans, before soaking, or 2 cups of cooked beans.
-However, can weights and sodium amounts vary from brand tobrand so check your labels.
-(FYI) Be especially careful with fava broad beans, which are toxic unless cooked thoroughly.
-According to a Michigan States University Extension datum, revised on 03/09/98.
+A 1 pound, 3 ounce can of beans equals approximately 1 cup raw dried beans before soaking, or 2 cups of cooked beans.
+However, can weights and sodium amounts vary from brand to brand so check your labels.
+Be careful with Fava beans if you have a G6PD deficiency, also known as Favism.
+Find out more here.

 Olives: Olive groves dot the mainland landscape, especially in the Alentejo.
-Although different types of olives can be found, you will find the black ones “arbequina garnishing a salt cod dish very popular.
-Growing up we always had a small dish of olives set on the table before a meal and you will find them set on the table in Portuguese restaurants.
+Although different types of olives can be found, you will find the black arbequina olives garnishing a salt cod dish on many a table.
+Growing up, we always had a small dish of olives set on the table before a meal and you will find them set on the table in Portuguese restaurants.
 The green manzanilla or the calamata variety are also enjoyed.

 Olive oil- extra virgin and regular